World Sight Day: Why It’s Important and How to Observe

 Why Is This Event Important?

-Further, World Sight Day also provides us with the chance to learn about the challenges faced by those who have suffered vision loss.
-Although the primary goal is to decrease cases of preventable blindness and vision impairment through proper eye care, those already living with reduced eyesight shouldn’t be overlooked.
-By understanding how such individuals handle the day-to-day, we can gain valuable insight and take steps to make the world more inclusive for them by…
+World Sight Day also gives us the chance to learn about the challenges faced by those with vision loss.
+The primary goal is to decrease cases of preventable blindness and vision impairment through proper eye care.
+However, we shouldn’t overlook those already living with reduced eyesight.
+By learning how they handle the day-to-day, we can gain valuable insight and take steps to make the world more inclusive.

 - Offering accessible technology in workplaces